About the Icon Festival

 American author Ann Leckie was the Guest of Honor in 2018.
 Authors Delia Sherman and Ellen Kushner also participated as special guests.

-The 2019 Guest of Honor will be the world famous American SF&F author Brandon Sanderson.
+The 2019 Guest of Honor was the world famous American SF&F author Brandon Sanderson.

 .Pictures from the festival can be found here